tapati93/Tapati_portfolio/README.md

 •	Created a real-time TMDB data pipeline utilizing Python to collect data and streamline it with Kafka producer and consumer.

-•	Connected Apache Kafka to MongoDB and performed dataset analysis and visualization using Python (Jupyter Notebook).
+•	Connected Apache Kafka to MongoDB and performed dataset analysis and visualization using Python (Jupyter Notebook) and Tableau.

 ## Tools and Technologies:Python, Kafka, MongoDB, Tableau